shakes76/PatternAnalysis-2024/recognition/Classifying the ADNI dataset for Alzheimer's by GFNet - s4743425/README.md

 ### Why Use GFNet?
-The GFNet is designed for image classification and has preformed significantly well on the large visual database ImageNet.
-For the ADNI dataset the task is very similar, to learn the underlining data structures of the images and to classify a given image to have alzheimer's or not.
+The GFNet is designed for image classification and has performed significantly well on the large visual database ImageNet.
+For the ADNI dataset, the task is very similar, to learn the underlying data structures of the images and to classify whether a given image has Alzheimer's or not.
 A major benefit of the GFNet compared to other deep learning options is its scalability which is no doubt an important aspect in the medical research industry.
-For this problem space we want a fast and accurate solution with the ability of the model to expand to more complex data in the future.
+For this problem space, we want a fast and accurate solution with the ability of the model to expand to more complex data in the future.

 ## About the Dataset
 The ADNI dataset has been used in this project to train and test our model.
-ADNI is a well known Alzheimer's disease research dataset which includes thousands of Magnetic Resonance Imaging (MRI) brain scans.
-The data has been separated into two groups; Normal Control (NC), which are brain images of heathy individuals, and Alzheimer's Disease (AD), which are individuals which have been diagnosed with Alzheimer disease.
+ADNI is a well-known Alzheimer's disease research dataset that includes thousands of Magnetic Resonance Imaging (MRI) brain scans.
+The data has been separated into two groups; Normal Control (NC), which are brain images of healthy individuals, and Alzheimer's Disease (AD), which are individuals who have been diagnosed with Alzheimer's disease.

- The ADNI dataset can be download from their website, [ADNI website](https://adni.loni.usc.edu/).
+ The ADNI dataset can be downloaded from their website, [ADNI website](https://adni.loni.usc.edu/).

  Here is an example image from the data set:

  ![Example](assets/Example_image.jpeg)

 ### Pre-processing the Data
-The images get pre processed prior to training and testing.
+The images get pre-processed prior to training and testing.
 This step is completed in the training stage when running train.py which calls dataset.py to process the data.
-Note: The model assumes there is a training and testing split already in the data directory, this will be expalined under the "Usage" heading.
+Note: The model assumes there is a training and testing split already in the data directory, this will be explained under the "Usage" heading.
 The preprocessing for the training and testing data includes:

  - Splitting the training set to 20% validation, 80% training.
-This is to help evacuate the models performance.
+This is to help evacuate the models' performance.
  - Resizing the images to 256 x 256 pixels to ensure constancy across all images.
- - Setting the Images to gray scale to ensure all images are consistent and adn to reduce computation time. minimal information loss would occur as the images are already presented in a grey scale fashion.
+ - Setting the Images to greyscale to ensure all images are consistent and to reduce computation time. minimal information loss would occur as the images are already presented in a grey-scale fashion.
  - Normalizing the images to a mean of 0.1156 and a standard deviation of 0.2202.
-This was calucted in [utils.py](utils.py) the file by iterating through the training images and averaging their means and standard deviations.
+This was calculated in [utils.py](utils.py) the file by iterating through the training images and averaging their means and standard deviations.
 This was to help during training.

  **Other preprocessing applied to only the training dataset**:

- - Random Augmentations, random cropping and random horizontal flips.
+ - Random augmentation, random cropping and random horizontal flips.
 This was to improve the generalized performance of the model.

 ## Usage